 Student behavior at school sponsored functions, both off and on school grounds, shall reflect the high standards of behavior and respect for property and the rights of others as fostered at home and The Sherman School.
-Behavior by students or others, which is contrary to the above statement, will lead to immediate removal from the premises or will mean a loss of privileges for future activities.
+Behavior by students or others, which is contrary to the above statement, will lead to immediate removal from the premises and/or will mean a loss of privileges for future activities.
+Please note that students must be present in school for a minimum of three hours in order to participate in any afterschool activity and/or function.